ellenpham/CAT1A1-personal-portfolio-v1/readme.md

 ### Homepage

 The homepage is now displaying only the head banner, with my profile photo and a head title.
 I am working on adding more features to the homepage, including the below:
+- Header (completed)
-- Head banner (completed)
+- Section 1: Head banner (completed)
-- Short bio and short descriptions of skills and experiences with a link to my CV (completed)
+- Section 2: Short bio and short descriptions of skills and experiences with a link to my CV (completed)
-- A brief showcase of my work (in progress)
+- Section 3: A brief showcase of my work (completed)
-- A list of latest blog articles (in progress)
+- Section 4: A list of latest blog articles (in progress)
-- A section for references (in progress)
+- Section 5: A section for references (in progress)
 - Footer (in progress)

 # Styling